Merging 3 DEI websites into one

 TEAM

-Web editor (me), director of digital marketing, associate director of communications, DEI department
+Web content specialist (me), director of digital marketing, associate director of communications, DEI department

 TOOLS USED